Dirgeguy/Oracle-TruffleTest/README.md

 ### Files

 The smart contracts will build a prototype Boxing betting contract which function autonomously.
 The betting contract will receive all its information from a oracle which will provide the needed connection to off-chain resources and information.

+### Configuration
+all configuration files are currently set to my private ganache test chain.
+Although the network connection points are default for any ganache chain, and the inbuilt Truffle develop chain still functions as default as well.